massage

 Fibroids--These benign tumors are the most common reason hysterectomies are given to women today.
 Find out more about uterine fibroid tumors here.

 Fibromyalgia--This is a chronic pain condition of the muscles and ligaments.
 9 out of 10 sufferers of this condition are women.
-Find out more about fibromyalgia.
+Find out more about the benefits of massage therapy on fibromyalgia.

 Frozen Shoulder--Frozen shoulder is characterized by pain and stiffness in the shoulder.
 Women are twice as likely to get it as men.
 Find out more about frozen shoulder.